jamf/jamfprotect/siem_examples/Microsoft Sentinel/README.md

-# Microsoft Azure Sentinel
+# Microsoft Sentinel
-The files contained in this repository provides example workbooks and queries for Microsoft Azure Sentinel with having Jamf Protect as data source.
+The files contained in this repository provides example workbooks and queries for Microsoft Sentinel with having Jamf Protect as data source.

 **Steps to use example workbooks contained within this repository:**

 1. Navigate to _https://portal.azure.com_
-2. Navigate to Azure Sentinel
+2. Navigate to Microsoft Sentinel
 3. Navigate to the Sentinel Workspace that is being used for Jamf Protect
 4. Navigate to Workbooks and continuing in My Workbooks
 5. Click on + Add Workbook